jaberg/scipy_proceedings/papers/brent_komer_hpsklearn_condensed/paper_condensed.rst

 For this reason, scikit-learn provides a *pipeline* data structure to represent and use a sequence of preprocessing steps and a classifier as if they were just one component (typically with an API similar to the classifier).
-Although hyperopt-sklearn does not formally use scikit-learn's pipeline object, it provides related functionality.
+Although Hyperopt-Sklearn does not formally use Scikit-Learn's pipeline object, it provides related functionality.
-Hyperopt-sklearn provides a parameterization of a *search space* over pipelines, that is, of sequences of preprocessing steps and classifiers.
+Hyperopt-Sklearn provides a parameterization of a *search space* over pipelines, that is, of sequences of preprocessing steps and classifiers.

 The configuration space we provide includes six preprocessing algorithms and seven classification algorithms.